-This was approved by the Openwork Partnership on 06/02/2023
+Approved by the Openwork Partnership on 11/01/2024.

-For further information on any of the above, please speak to your adviser, contact KBA to book a meeting with one of our team by calling 01942 889883 or email contactme@kbafinancial.com
+For further information on any of the above, please speak to your adviser, contact KBA to book a meeting with one of our team by calling 01942 889883 or email contactme@kbafinancial.com.